Pennyweight Walk was revitalised with the introduction of 11 new large-scale artworks made by some of Victoria’s most exciting artists.

-A sneak preview of some amazing work coming to the streets of Bendigo.
+A sneak preview of some amazing work now residing on the streets of Bendigo.

 Mikes expressive portraiture work focuses on subjects whose sense of identity is met with both confidence and fragility.
 Known for my dynamic gestures of paint and wild brush strokes, his work leans on the texture of the walls and embraces the serendipity of the painting process.